A L I X B A K E R PCAFAS UA

-On the civilian side: I exhibit widely and am also a judge at, or help organise, exhibitions.
-I have been the subject of study by GCSE and A Level students on several occasions and much enjoy mentoring young artists.
+Alix judges or helps organise exhibitions.
+She has been the subject of study by GCSE and A Level students on several occasions and enjoys mentoring young artists.

-Several websites are illustrated by my pictures - not always with my permission!
+Several websites are illustrated by her pictures - not always with her permission!

-Last but far from least: I am married to Tom Bremridge and have 2 sons, Henry and Will.
+Last but far from least: Alix is married to Tom Bremridge and has 2 very artistic sons, Henry and Will Bremridge.

 I believe there is a genetic link to the subjects I have painted over the years.
-Many ancestors were in the armed services, several were artists, explorers and one grandfather, also an artist, built his own racing yachts.
-So I should not be surprised at what I choose to paint now and in the future............!
+Many ancestors were in the armed services, some were artists, mountaineers, national sportsmen and one grandfather, also an artist, built his own racing yachts.
+So I should not be surprised at what I choose to paint now and in the future......! "